Old Firm: Events post-2012

 In 2012, Rangers suffered a financial collapse leading to the liquidation of the club.
 The sporting assets were acquired by a new company which allowed them to re-apply to join the Scottish football league system in the lowest division.
 As a result, for the first time in 120 years, no fixtures were played between Rangers and Celtic.

-The status of the Old Firm was also challenged, following the logic that since Rangers 'died' during the events of 2012, the rivalry also expired and any matches played since that point would be between Celtic and a 'new Rangers', albeit playing at the same stadium, in the same colours, with the same supporters and some of the same players as before.
+The status of the Old Firm was also challenged, following the logic that since Rangers were liquidated during the events of 2012, the rivalry also expired and any matches played since that point would be between Celtic and a 'new Rangers', albeit playing at the same stadium, in the same colours, with the same supporters and some of the same players as before.
 Adherents of this view often derogatorily refer to the club as 'Sevco' (the original name of the post-2012 holding company), and Rangers supporters as 'zombies' or 'the undead'.
 This difference of opinion became a new factor in the rivalry.

 Some Celtic supporters were particularly vociferous in their assertions, to the extent of a group paying for a full-page newspaper advertisement in January 2015 announcing that their club would soon play its first fixture against the new Rangers.

 It is regarded as a continuation of the same club by the SPFL chief executive Neil Doncaster; external governing bodies such as UEFA, the European Club Association and FIFA have never formally stated their position on Rangers but have issued general remarks about the continuation of a club's history when controlled by a new company.

-In 2013 numerous complaints were made to the Advertising Standards Authority (ASA) over official marketing communications from Rangers which stated they were "Scotland's most successful club", with this claim being disputed as the complainants declared the club had only been in existence for one year.
+In 2013, numerous complaints were made to the Advertising Standards Authority (ASA) over official marketing communications from Rangers which stated they were "Scotland's most successful club", with this claim being disputed as the complainants declared the club had only been in existence for one year.
 Having considered the evidence including advice from UEFA, the ASA did not uphold the complaints.

 In July 2012, a large banner was displayed at Celtic Park during a game showing a cartoon zombie representing Rangers rising from the grave before being shot by a sniper, drawing criticism due to the gunman resembling a paramilitary from the Northern Ireland conflict, although Celtic escaped formal punishment over the matter.
 Celtic fan groups have continued to display banners claiming Rangers are 'dead'.

 Celtic and their followers also became involved in other legal proceedings relating to Rangers, including the outcome of the long-running EBT investigation.